 Pursuant to an exemptive order issued by the SEC, a fund may lend money to, and borrow money from, other funds advised by the Advisor or any other investment advisor under common control with the Advisor, subject to the fundamental restrictions on borrowing and lending applicable to the fund.
-The fund is authorized to participate fully in this program.
+Balanced Fund, Disciplined Value International Fund, Diversified Macro Fund, Emerging Markets Equity Fund, ESG International Equity Fund, ESG Large Cap Core Fund, Fundamental Large Cap Core Fund, Global Environmental Opportunities Fund, Global Thematic Opportunities Fund, Infrastructure Fund, International Dynamic Growth Fund, Seaport Long/Short Fund, Small Cap Core Fund, and U.S. Global Leaders Growth Fund are authorized to participate fully in this program.
+Classic Value Fund and Financial Industries Fund are subject to a fundamental investment restriction that prohibits lending through the program.
+Regional Bank Fund is subject to fundamental investment restrictions that prohibit borrowing or lending through the program.

-The fund will borrow through the program only when the costs are equal to or lower than the cost of bank loans, and a fund will lend through the program only when the returns are higher than those available from an investment in overnight repurchase agreements.
+A fund will borrow through the program only when the costs are equal to or lower than the cost of bank loans, and a fund will lend through the program only when the returns are higher than those available from an investment in overnight repurchase agreements.
 Interfund loans and borrowings normally extend overnight, but can have a maximum duration of seven days.
 Loans may be called on one day's notice.
 A fund may have to borrow from a bank at a higher interest rate if an interfund loan is called or not renewed.
 Any delay in repayment to a lending fund or from a borrowing fund could result in a lost investment opportunity or additional borrowing costs.